-NCTA's Powell: Biggest Subscription Video Provider is Netflix, Not CableWill Tell Senate Communications Subcommittee Video Distribution Marketplace is Already Competitive, Innovating 5/12/2013 1:30 PM Eastern
+NCTA's Powell: Biggest Subscription Video Provider is Netflix, Not CableTells Senate Communications Subcommittee in testimony that video distribution marketplace is already competitive and innovating 5/12/2013 9:49 AM Eastern

-That doesn't mean traditional MVPDS, though, are conceding the space.
-"Among other reasons, the private platforms are more highly optimized for quality and reliability and deliver video content more efficiently than the public Internet," according to his prepared testimony.
+But that doesn't mean traditional MVPDS are conceding the space.
+"Among other reasons, the private platforms are more highly optimized for quality and reliability and deliver video content more efficiently than the public Internet," he said.
 "Additionally, the continuous challenges of piracy, malware and cyberthreats on the public web will keep the value of private platforms high.
 Most importantly, the cable model is critically important for monetizing and delivering the highest premium content to consumers – including sports, live news, and premium series."

-Powell's message: The MVPD businesses is competitive, innovative and thriving and that cable operators are not looking for government to become a bigger player in the space.
+Powell's message was that the MVPD businesses is competitive, innovative and thriving and that cable operators are not looking for government to become a bigger player in the Space.

-"Cable, satellite, phone, and online video providers are competing in the arena that benefits consumers –the marketplace – and not before this committee or the FCC.
+"Cable, satellite, phone, and online video providers are competing in the arena that benefits consumers –the marketplace – and not before this Committee or the FCC.
 The cable industry is prepared to meet the future in that arena." he said.
 That means local news and emegency information, civic duties and, yes, providing an outlet for ads for local businesses that, in turn, helps craete jobs and support the economy.